So you want an Allied Health Professional?

 What are the likely expenses in providing the service?
 Make sure you include the actual costs of the room, the relevant staff time, consumables, power and utilities, IT costs, marketing – both internally and externally.

 If the answers to all the above keep you moving forward, you now need to consider how to engage the allied health professional, prior to going to the market to see if there is anyone available.
 This is where you need to read the “Legal Relationship Checklist” and establish whether you want to employ the person or contract them as an independent contractor.
-Now you’re ready to recruit!
+Now you’re ready to take on an allied health professional!

-Remember HR+ has a team of people available to assist you in the process of exploring your allied health needs and assisting with the entire recruitment and retention process.
+Remember HR+ has a team of people available to assist you in the process of exploring your allied health needs and handling the entire recruitment and retention process for you.
 All you need to do is phone 03 6334 2355 to get started.